-There is another border checkpoint at Bukit Kayu Hitam / Sadao, but that offers no chance for public transport, with the nearest bus stopping at Changlun in Malaysia, some 8 kilometres from the border.
+There is another border checkpoint at Bukit Kayu Hitam / Sadao, but that offers little chance for public transport, with the nearest bus stopping at Changlun in Malaysia, some 8 kilometres from the border.

 The only way to get to Changlun from Bukit Kayu Hitam is by taxi.

-For those that just want to get to Penang as quick as possible you can get a minibus from Hat Yai which crosses into Malaysia at the Sadao / Bukit Kayu Hitam border crossing, then travels down highway 1 straight to Penang.
+For those that just want to get to Penang as quick as possible you can get a minibus from Hat Yai which crosses into Malaysia at the Sadao / Bukit Kayu Hitam border crossing, then travels down Highway 1, straight to Penang.

 Another option is to travel by train between Hat Yai and Butterworth.